AammarTufail/biol217_2025/Tutorial_Day9.md

 * **What are typical annotations you see?
 What could the functions be?

 * **Now look for the category of “moron, auxiliary metabolic gene and host takeover” any toxin genes????
+* this does not have to be your virus.
 Quickly look up the function of this toxin (hint, vibrio phage and vibrio cholerae host)

 *Now let’s look at the binning results.
 Look at 07_BINNING/07C_vBINS_READ_MAPPING/ and find table `MVP_07_Merged_vRhyme_Outputs_Unfiltered_best_vBins_Memberships_geNomad_CheckV_Summary_read_mapping_information_RPKM_Table.tsv`